maciejkuran/palindrome-checker-app/README.md

 ## Javascript concepts
 There are a lot of Javascript concepts that could be used to solve this problem.
 However, I picked the ones that seemed to match the best – at least from my point of view.

 In the examples shown below, I do not access any DOM elements.
-These are just functions and the results will be logged to the console.
+These are just pure functions and the results will be logged to the console.

 If you're interested in checking my application source code in which I do DOM manipulation, feel free to check the uploaded files.